 Technical Services operates and manages the WHOIS directory, an online lookup service which provides valuable information on every .ie domain name.
 This service is provided free of charge on our website, www.weare.ie.
 It is important to note that we do not show an individual's personal information, in accordance with GDPR principles and requirements.
-Access is controlled with daily limits and fair usage policies apply.
-During 2020, the usefulness of the WHOIS service was extended with the addition of an abuse contact facility, in the public interest.
+Whois access is controlled with daily limits and fair usage policies apply.
+The usefulness of the WHOIS service was extended in the public interest, to include a contact address for reporting abuse using a .ie domain name.